- Search Graduate Jobs

 Indigenous Scholarship Program Recipient Flourishes

 In 2016, GradAustralia launched the GenerationOne Indigenous Scholarship Program.
-We've met up with the current recipient, Layneisha Sgro to get an update on her progress and time at university so far.
+We've met up with a past recipient, Layneisha Sgro to get an update on her progress and time at university so far.

 The 2016 GradAustralia Indigenous Scholarship Program, in partnership with GenerationOne aims to foster the next generation of Indigenous leaders by supporting students as they embark on their pathway through tertiary education.
 The scholarship, funded through the generous support of graduate employers in the public and private sector, provides Indigenous students with financial assistance for residential college accommodation costs, including a stipend for expenses associated with studying and living away from home and family.